 “Having been well acquainted with Ed Boks’ management acumen over the years, I recruited him to manage the complicated and sensitive year-long process of closing the award winning G2 Gallery in Venice, CA… It was important to me that this respected institution was closed with the dignity and veneration it had earned over the years.
 Mr. Boks graciously accepted this assignment as a personal favor to me; and I could not be happier with the results. (entire letter here)” – Dan Gottlieb, Owner/Founder/Philanthropist

 “Ed Boks’ vision brought YHS to a place of leadership in the animal welfare industry, and inspired our organization to create an extremely safe community for animals in need.
 We remain grateful for the numerous contributions Ed has made toward YHS’s lifesaving work and will continue to build on the solid foundation created during his six-year tenure.
-We remain committed to our No Kill Ethic, which is at the heart of all we do at our organization.” – Jerry Kipp, President of the Board of Directors, Yavapai Humane Society
+We remain committed to his No Kill Ethic, which is at the heart of all we do at our organization.” – Jerry Kipp, President of the Board of Directors, Yavapai Humane Society

 “Under Ed Boks’ leadership this City revamped the way we treat and care for our pets and animals.
 The “no kill‟ policy became a central component of our animal services strategy.
 Pet adoptions are up, shelters expanded at a rapid rate, and “spay and neuter‟ has become more than just a call to action; it is the law in Los Angeles.
 We look forward to building on his legacy and continuing to make [Los Angeles] the gold standard for pet protection.” – Los Angeles Mayor Antonio Villaraigosa